michaeladler/notmuch-mailmover/README.md

 # notmuch-mailmover

-notmuch-mailmover is a small tool to assign notmuch *tagged* mails to IMAP *folders*.
+notmuch-mailmover is a CLI application to assign notmuch *tagged* mails to IMAP *folders*.
 For example, you can move all mails tagged as `trash` to the `Trash` folder.

 It's written in Rust and thus, of course, *blazingly fast*.